 - Yes, we only report on issues that affect the compliance and not maintenance issues, unless maintenance has an impact.

-If my pool pump, for example, does not function after a compliance certificate has been issued, is it my responsibility as the owner to repair?
+If my pool pump, for example, does not function after the certificate has been issued, is it my responsibility as the owner to repair?

 - Yes, all appliances are excluded from the Electrical certificate of compliance.

-What are the measures I can take before you inspect my property for Electrical compliance?
+What are the measures I can take before you inspect my property?

 - Replace all globes and ensure they are in working order.

 - Employ a contractor to replace all obviously faulty / broken electrical components such as lights, plugs etc.